 Hey,

-I’m Neha — a strategist, operator and founder building at the intersection of structure and creativity.
+I’m Neha - a strategist, operator and founder building at the intersection of structure and creativity.
 I work in product management across startups and growing teams, thinking in systems and building with intention.
-Beyond tech, I explore travel, perspective, and mindful design — including The Not So Perfect Art, my creative practice rooted in intentional imperfection.
+Beyond business, I explore travel, perspective, and mindful design - including The Not So Perfect Art, my creative practice rooted in intentional imperfection.

 This space documents the journey - in progress, on purpose.